tvandame/back-end-developer-interview-questions/README.md

 ###<a name="webservicesespecific">Web Services Specific Questions</a>

 * Have you created or managed some web service?
-* What web service protocals do you know?
+* What web service protocols do you know?

 ####<a name="csrcspecific">Common Server Response Codes</a>

-Question: Describe server response code 200. **Answer: ("OK") Evertying went ok.
+Question: Describe server response code 200. **Answer: ("OK") Everything went ok.
 The entity-body, if any, is a representation of some resource.**

 Question: Describe server response code 201. **Answer: ("Created") A new resource was created at the client's request.
 The location header should contain a URI to the new resource and the entity-body should contain a representation of the newly created resource.**